 Objective: Whenever you need a cool icebreaker, turn to the Bucket List Challenge as team building games for remote workers.
-It can be fun to hear what other people want to achieve, maybe some have ticked off an item and can share their experiences to the rest of the team.
+It can be fun to hear what other people want to achieve, maybe some have ticked off an item and can share their experiences with the rest of the team.

 Time: 30 minutes to one hour

 Rules: Split your employees into groups of three or four.
 Tell everyone that aliens have landed on Earth and are interested in learning about your company.
 But, the aliens don’t speak English so you need to explain to them about the company with five symbols or pictures.
 The groups need to talk among themselves to come up with the five necessary images.
 One group member should upload the five images that best describe the company.
 As a manager, take a look at the images and see if you notice any common themes as this will show you if all your employees understand the company.

 Objective: You need team building games for remote workers that will encourage communication, build out-of-the-box thinking, and creative thinking.
 The more your staff talks and create ideas, the more at ease they will feel about their colleagues so going forward, working together won’t seem so intimidating.